Happy 2nd Anniversary Club Jameco!By Greg Harris

 We created a whiteboard website where our customers could discuss, collaborate and design electronics projects.
 Anyone with some imagination and some technical skills could develop a bill of materials and step-by-step instructions.
 For its part, Jameco promised to validate the design, source product, promote and sell the projects.
 Two years later, we have hundreds of customer-designed projects for sale and designers getting a commission on every sale.

-We were thrilled to see that virtually over night the electronics kit business became our fastest growing product family and we've seen that growth continue every quarter since we launched the program in 2012.
+We were thrilled to see that virtually over night the electronics kit business became our fastest growing product family and we've seen that growth continue every quarter since we launched the program.

 After taking up that intern's proposal, he went on to college and to design a few different kits.
 While he's still completing his electrical engineering degree, he has already earned thousands of dollars on the sales of his projects.